bowrango/gigabug/content/contact/_index.md

-Please send inquiries to matt@gigabug.org
+Please send inquiries to matt at this domain.